Panachage: France

 Since 2014, voters in municipal elections in communes having fewer than 1,000 inhabitants (at the time: 26,879 communes, representing 73.5% of the total) have been able to cast ballot papers indicating their preference for candidates either listed or named individually, and, in addition, cross out if they so wish the names of one or more candidates.
 (Before that time, the upper population limit for communes qualified for this system of voting had been 3,500.)
 The number of candidates selected by a voter must not, however, exceed the total number of available seats.

 Until a reform effective 17 May 2013, voters had been able to write in the names of other, unlisted eligible citizens.
 But now all nominations must be filed in advance with the prefecture or sub-prefecture, and voters may no longer add names on election day.

 Germany

 Of sixteen federal states, two (Bremen and Hamburg, both of which are city-states) have adopted electoral systems including panachage (Panaschieren) for state and municipal elections.
 Eleven others use the system only for municipal elections.
-Schleswig-Holstein uses block plurality voting to select candidates from lists, i.e. voters may only give one vote to a candidate they support.
+Schleswig-Holstein uses SNTV to select candidates from lists, i.e. voters may only give one vote to a candidate they support.
 In all other states allowing panachage, voters may give more than one vote for one or several candidate(s) (cumulative voting).
 Berlin, North Rhine-Westphalia and Saarland do not use panachage.